About

 More than a store, Maksu in Mayfair embodies a multidisciplinary vision, where every material and detail contributes to a narrative of creativity, craftsmanship, and cultural expression.

-This is the first store of two in London, one of which in process soon to be opened in King’s Road in late 2025.
+This is the first store of two in London, the second one has already opened in King’s Road in early 2026.

 Architects: Ciszak Dalmas / Matteo Ferrari